LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 [![Contributors](https://contributors-img.web.app/image?repo=LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss)](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/graphs/contributors)

 We ![love](https://raw.githubusercontent.com/lucit-systems-and-development/unicorn-binance-trailing-stop-loss/master/images/misc/heart.png) open source!

+## You want to say thank you?
+We hope you are enjoying using our libraries and that they are proving to be useful to you.
+If you have a moment, we would greatly appreciate it if you could leave us a [review on Google](https://g.page/r/CbfHlcs8BfG8EAg/review).
+Thank you for your support!

 ## Disclaimer
 This project is for informational purposes only.
 You should not construe this information or any other material as